intelsmartedgeons/docs/experience-kits/provisioning/provisioning.md

 <a id="default-repository-cloning"></a>
 #### Repository Cloning

-Each of the Intel® Smart Edge Open experience kits comes with its provisioning utility tailored to the kit's requirements.
+Each of the Intel® Smart Edge experience kits comes with its provisioning utility tailored to the kit's requirements.
 This script resides in the root directory of an experience kit repository, and its name matches the following pattern: `<experience-kit-name-abbreviation>_provision.py`, e.g., `dek_provision.py`.